steventango/cmput-412-website/_posts/2022-04-16-final-project.md

 the two directions.
 We found right turns that used an omega 3 times higher than the left seemed to truly balance things out.

-Unlike stage 1 though, Steven pulled off a miracle and guessed the correct tuning parameters seconds before our first demo.
+Luckily, Steven pulled off a miracle and guessed the correct tuning parameters seconds before our first demo.
 It struggled to work well 2 minutes before our demo, but the parameters guessed worked perfectly.